MrFriendCS/MrFriendCS.github.io/n5-cs/ddd/N5-DDD-Membership/README.md

 13. Delete all members with a guest account.

-14. Display the first name, surname, and memebership type of each member, with the membership type alphabetical.
+14. Display the first name, surname, and memebership type of each member, sorted by membership number in reverse alphabetical order..